Chidvilas-Karpenahalli-Ramakrishna/TensorFlow_GPU_MX150/Procedure.md

 ## TensorFlow-GPU for Nvidia GeForce MX150 in Ubuntu 18.04

 ### Overview:
 I couldn't find a lot of support for installing TensorFlow-GPU >2.0 for MX150 graphics card and hence, I am documenting this for anyone who wishes to do the same.
 This will be a step-by-step procedure and I will try my best to explain all the steps in detail.
-It starts from installing Cuda, cuDNN, Anaconda and TensorFlow GPU.
+It starts with the installation of Cuda, cuDNN, Anaconda and ends with the installation of TensorFlow GPU.
 It also includes a cute code at the end to see if TensorFlow is working fine.

 ### Specifications:
 1.) ___Operating system:___ Ubuntu 18.04.5 LTS